$0 Bangladesh → UK Skilled Worker Guide — Quick-Start Checklist

 Certified Translations

-If any of your documents are in Bangla only — older transcripts, birth certificates, court documents — you need a certified English translation.
-This must be prepared by a registered translator and certified by a Notary Public (নোটারি পাবলিক) or a First Class Magistrate.
-Do not use an uncertified translation, even from a professional translator.
+If any of your documents are in Bangla only — older transcripts, birth certificates, court documents — you need a sworn English translation.
+This must be prepared by a registered translator.
+Where certification is required, use a Notary Public (নোটারি পাবলিক) or First Class Magistrate as applicable to the document and receiving authority.

 Timeline Planning